tosodo/Cardio_Classifier/README.md

 Predicting (CVD) Using Machine Learning(ML).

-Using classification models , I was able to establish a good method to predict cardiovascular disease(CVD).
+Machine learning has demonstrated truly life-impacting potential in healthcare – particularly in the area of medical diagnosis.

-One in four deaths in Britain is caused by CVD and has a very high human and Economic cost.A process that can save clinical diagnosis and research would not only save money but also lifes .
+One in four deaths in Britain is caused by CVD and has a very high human and Economic cost.A process that can save clinical diagnosis and research would not only save money but also lives .

 Figures released by the Centre for Economic and Business Research shows the total cost of CVD in the UK is set to rise by over £3billion in the next six years, from around £15billion in 2014 to over £18billion in 2020.